-Commented [LH25]: This section was added in an attempt to lessen the impact of new development adjacent to different zones.
+Commented [LH26]: This section was added in an attempt to lessen the impact of new development adjacent to different zones.
 This section is very similar to the previously approved MXPD chapter that was repealed.

-b.
+- a.
+Intent.
+The L1 standard is intended to be used where distance is the principal means of separating uses or development, and landscaping enhances the area between them.
+The L1 standard consists principally of groundcover plants; trees and high and low shrubs also are required. - b.
 Required Materials.
 There are two ways to provide trees and shrubs to comply with an L1 standard.
 Shrubs and trees may be grouped.
-Groundcover plants, grass lawn, or approved flowers must fully cover the landscaped area not in shrubs and trees.

-2. L2.
-Low Screen.
+Groundcover plants, grass lawn, or approved flowers must fully cover the landscaped area not in shrubs and trees. - 2.
+L2, Low Screen. - a.

-- a.
 The standard is applied where a low level of screening sufficiently reduces the impact of a use or development, or where visibility between areas is more important than a greater visual screen. - b.
 Required Materials.
 The L2 standard requires enough low shrubs to form a continuous screen three feet high and ninety-five percent opaque year-round.
-In addition, one tree is required per thirty lineal feet of landscaped area, or as appropriate to provide a tree canopy over the landscaped area.
+In addition, one tree is required per thirty lineal feet of landscaped area. or as appropriate to provide a tree canopy over the landscaped area.
 Groundcover plants must fully cover the remainder of the landscaped area.
 A three-foot high masonry wall or fence at an F2 standard may be substituted for shrubs, but the trees and groundcover plants are still required.

-L3.
-High Screen.
+3. L3, High Screen.